SciTopic: Enhancing Topic Discovery in Scientific Literature through Advanced LLM: Abstract

 \section{Abstract}

 Topic discovery in scientific literature provides valuable insights for researchers to identify emerging trends and explore new avenues for investigation, facilitating easier scientific information retrieval.
 Many machine learning methods, particularly deep embedding techniques, have been applied to discover research topics.
 However, most existing topic discovery methods rely on word embedding to capture the semantics and lack a comprehensive understanding of scientific publications, struggling with complex, high-dimensional text relationships.
 Inspired by the exceptional comprehension of textual information by large language models (LLMs), we propose an advanced topic discovery method enhanced by LLMs to improve scientific topic identification, namely \textbf{SciTopic}.
 Specifically, we first build a textual encoder to capture the content from scientific publications, including metadata, title, and abstract.
 Next, we construct a space optimization module that integrates entropy-based sampling and triplet tasks guided by LLMs, enhancing the focus on thematic relevance and contextual intricacies between ambiguous instances.
 Then, we propose to fine-tune the textual encoder based on the guidance from the LLMs by optimizing the contrastive loss of the triplets, forcing the text encoder to better discriminate instances of different topics.
-Finally, extensive experiments conducted on three real-world datasets of scientific publications demonstrate that \textbf{SciTopic} outperforms the state-of-the-art (SOTA) scientific topic discovery methods, enabling researchers to gain deeper and faster insights\footnote{The source code can be accessed through the following link: {\hyperlink{https://anonymous.4open.science/r/SciTopic-8DCC}{https://anonymous.4open.science/r/SciTopic-8DCC}}}.
+Finally, extensive experiments conducted on three real-world datasets of scientific publications demonstrate that \textbf{SciTopic} outperforms the state-of-the-art (SOTA) scientific topic discovery methods, enabling researchers to gain deeper and faster insights\footnote{ Access the source code link: {\hyperlink{https://github.com/CNICDS/SciTopic}{https://github.com/CNICDS/SciTopic}}}.

 \if false The exponential growth of scientific publications, particularly in computer science, presents substantial challenges for researchers attempting to navigate this vast sea of information.
 In response, we propose an advanced topic modeling framework named \textbf{SciTopic} that employs large language models (LLMs) and sophisticated document embeddings to improve topic identification.
 Our approach distinctively avoids the use of dimensionality reduction techniques, thereby maintaining the complex high-dimensional structure of textual data and capturing subtle thematic relationships more effectively.
 This method integrates entropy-based sampling and triplet tasks to refine the clustering process, enhancing focus on thematic relevance and contextual intricacies.
 By fine-tuning the embedding model, we significantly enhance its capability to identify and delineate nuanced topic structures.
 We validated our framework with datasets from prominent Artificial Intelligence (AI) and Data Mining (DM) conferences, where it demonstrated a marked improvement in detecting complex topic dynamics over traditional models.
 The findings underscore the potential of our framework to substantially advance the analysis of scientific literature, rendering the review process more precise and insightful for researchers. \fi